annbinus/To-Do-App/README.md

   #### All:
    * This button allows you to see all tasks
   #### Complete:
-   * This button allows you to see only completes tasks
+   * This button allows you to see only completed tasks
   #### Incomplete:
    * This button allows you to see only incomplete items
 ### Remove Task: